-We have a statutory duty to make enquiries where we have reasonable cause to suspect that a child is suffering or is likely to suffer significant harm or is subject to an emergency protection order or police protection.
-Children's Social Care carries out these responsibilities on behalf of Somerset County Council.
-We do not do this alone.
-We consult with other agencies and professionals.
-We take a lead role in managing individual cases but also rely on the assistance and co-operation of professionals in other agencies.
+LAs have a statutory duty to make enquiries where we have reasonable cause to suspect that a child is suffering or is likely to suffer significant harm or is subject to an emergency protection order or police protection.
+Children's Social Care carries out these responsibilities on behalf of the LA in consultation with other agencies and professionals. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attach ment data/file/942454/Working together to safeguard children inter agency gui dance.pdf

 All children have a right to be safe from harm.
-Everyone is responsible for helping to keep children safe.
-If someone tells us that they are concerned about a child we need to find out more.
-The law says that children's services must ask questions to find out if a child is at risk of harm.
-If a child or young person appears to be at risk because of neglect or abuse, we will investigate and make sure that the child is safe.
-We will carry out a thorough investigation, talking with families, doctors, health visitors, teachers and people who may be able to help us find a way to keep a child safe.
+Everyone is responsible for helping to keep children safe. |The law says that children's services must ask questions to find out if a child is at risk of harm.
+If a child or young person appears to be at risk because of neglect or abuse, the LA should investigate and make sure that the child is safe.
+This will include carrying out a thorough investigation, talking with families, doctors, health visitors, teachers and people who may be able to help them find a way to keep a child safe.

-If we have special concerns about the child, we may hold a Child Protection Conference.
+If they have special concerns about the child, we may hold a Child Protection Conference.
 This is a meeting with the family, Social Worker and other professionals to try to find a solution to the difficulties at home.
-We will always try to work with families to support and help them cope.